esamattis/rt/README.md

 ## Configuring

-Set `RT_RUNNERS` environment variable to a comma separated list of runners you want to use.
+Set `RT_RUNNERS` environment variable to a comma separated list of runners without spaces you want to use.
 List all available runners with `rt --runners`.
 By default all runners are enabled.
+The order of the runners is the order they are tried when executing a task.